Zuehlke/software-engineering-corner/drafts/refactoring-legacy-code-with-tiny-types-in-java.md

 // ...
 ```

+Here’s a reworded version of the sentence:

-Using Java's pattern matching and [record patterns](https://openjdk.org/jeps/440) (as of Java 21+) our code for processing the purchasable items can be neatly separated into individual code paths.
+By utilising Java's pattern matching and [record patterns](https://openjdk.org/jeps/440) (available in Java 21 and later), we can separate our code for processing purchasable items into distinct code paths.

 ```java
 PurchasableItem item = // ...